Learning Firmly Nonexpansive Operators: Learning firmly nonexpansive operators

 By \cref{lem:311}, there exists a subsequence $(\widehat{L}_{k_j})_{j\in\mathbb{N}}$ of $(\widehat{L}_k)_{k\in\mathbb{N}}$ such that $\widehat{L}_{k_j}\weakk \widehat{L}$ as $j\to\infty$ for some $\widehat{L} \in \N$.
 The weak$^*$ lower semi-continuity of $\widehat{F}$ then gives

 As we have shown that $\widehat{L}$ is a minimizer of \cref{eq:DP}, we conclude. \end{proof}

-\begin{remark} Constructing a strongly regular vanishing family of simplicial partitions is not a trivial task.
+\begin{remark} Notice that the above result holds for any dimension $d\geq 1$, and for any family of simplicial partitions $(\mathfrak{T}_k)_{k\in \mathbb{N}}$ that is strongly regular and vanishing.
+However, constructing a strongly regular vanishing family of simplicial partitions is not a trivial task.
 In the case of $d=2$, there are examples of such families based on refinements.
 In particular, one can start with a simplicial partition and use the face-to-face longest-edge bisection algorithm \cite{krizek}, which was proven to provide a strongly regular family of nested simplicial partitions for which the length of longest edge converges to zero.
 An appropriately chosen subfamily is then vanishing in the sense of \cref{def:vanishing_family}.
 Whether this technique gives strongly regular families in higher dimensions is still an open problem.
 However, it seems to perform well in practice and numerical experiments have been already provided for such issue, see for example \cite{hannu2014}. \end{remark}

-In the next section, we provide the convergent PnP versions for some of the most well-known optimization algorithms: the Forward-Backward splitting algorithm, the Chambolle--Pock primal-dual iteration, and the Douglas--Rachford algorithm.